awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

 ------

    Use the following command to register instances by using Amazon EC2 tags\.
-For example:

 ------
 #### [ Linux & macOS ]